argoproj/argo-workflows/docs/quick-start.md

 To see how Argo Workflows work, you can install it and run examples of simple workflows.

 Before you start you need a Kubernetes cluster and `kubectl` set up to be able to access that cluster.
-To get up and run the argo workflow, a local cluster is fine.
+For the purposes of getting up and running, a local cluster is fine.
 You could consider the following local Kubernetes cluster options:

 * [minikube](https://minikube.sigs.k8s.io/docs/)
 * [kind](https://kind.sigs.k8s.io/)